-The Task Force is of the opinion that no action is necessary on Part 1620 at this time, except in connection with possible amendment of Part 1600.
+The Task Force is of the opinion that no action is necessary on Part 1620 at this time.

 45 CFR Part 1621 - Client Grievance Procedure

 Part 1621 requires recipients to establish a grievance committee and procedures for receiving and investigating complaints that service was improperly denied or that service provided was inadequate.
 The purpose of Part 1621 is to ensure that recipients are accountable to those persons they are expected to serve.
 This regulation was adopted in 1977 and has not been amended since then.
 A NPRM was published in 1994 which would have instituted some more specific requirements for the grievance process and clarified the situations in which access to the grievance process is appropriate.
 No final action was ever taken on the 1994 NPRM, however, and the original regulation remains in effect.
 The issues from the NPRM are extant and the regulation should be revisited.